 Matt’s roots as a flute teacher run deep, starting from his early days in the Suzuki Flute program.
 His understanding and appreciation for how great teaching can bring about development in every student of any age began with his studies with Rebecca Carey.
 Upon completing his BM, Matthew immediately began training to receive a Suzuki teaching certificate.
 He completed level one Suzuki training with Laura Larson, a noted Suzuki teacher trainer.
-He has participated in workshops featuring noted Suzuki figures such as Dr. Toshio Takahashi, founder of the Suzuki Flute program, and Rebecca Paluzzi, who directs the Suzuki Studiers Program at East Tennessee State University.
-Matt was recently on the faculty of Camp Levine, a summer music instruction program, where he gave group and private instruction to students grades K-6.
+He has participated in workshops featuring noted Suzuki figures such as Dr. Toshio Takahashi, founder of the Suzuki Flute program, and Rebecca Paluzzi, who directs the Suzuki Studies Program at East Tennessee State University.
+He began teaching at Washington D.C.’s Levine Music summer music program, where he taught private and group lessons.
+Since 2021, he has been on the faculty of The People’s Music School in Chicago.
 He hopes to foster a lifelong love of music in all of his students, regardless of age or prior experience.